strontian/longleaf-relay/README.md

 ## Example Usage

 The easiest way to write a client is to extend the abstract class RelayClient.
-This client is can subscribe to channels and publish messages.
+This client can subscribe to channels and publish messages.
 ```java
 public class ExampleClient extends RelayClient() {